 Since corporations and corporate owners can face the problem of double taxation, in which income and profits are taxed at both the corporate and personal income levels, there are alternative corporate forms that have been developed to minimize these difficulties.
 In particular, the S corporation is increasingly used by owners and individuals to minimize business taxes.
 In an S corporation, profits “pass through” the corporation and proceed to the individual owners.
 Thus, they are reported on the individual owner’s tax returns as personal profits, but are not reported by the corporation as a form of profit.
 This reduces the risk of double taxation.
 In this way, taxes for S corporations are similar to taxes for other types of businesses, such as partnerships and LLCs.

 While this can seem appealing to some owners, there are trade offs.
-Corporate profits that remain with the company are typically taxed at a rate of 15-25 percent.
+Corporate profits that remain with the company are typically taxed at a rate of 15 to 25 percent.
 For some owners, this can be significantly lower than personal income tax rates.
 Thus, by allowing profits to pass through the company, they can actually be subjected to higher levels of taxation than if they had stayed with the corporate entity.
 For this reason, it is often very important for business owners to speak with a qualified business professional to determine whether S corporate status, or regular C corporate status, makes the most sense for corporate owners and shareholders.